 The project would not adversely affect the activities, features, or attributes that qualify the San Fernando Bike Path for protection under Section 4(f).
-Therefore, the HSR Build Alternative would result in a de minimis impact on this resource, as follows.
+Therefore, the Authority has preliminarily determined that the HSR Build Alternative would result in a de minimis impact on this resource, as follows.